Website security is a hot topic these days.

 - Rich snippets spam.
 If you give competitors false or misleading information such as fake reviews.

 - Malware.
-This is when a website’s user experience has been harmed as a result of malware infection.
+This is when a website’s user experience has been harmed due to malware infection.

 - Phishing.
-These are phony websites and pages that attempt to steal your personal data by posing as another page. (like setting up a fake PayPal page to steal your banking info).
+These phony websites and pages attempt to steal your personal data by posing as another page. (like setting up a fake PayPal page to steal your banking info).

 15 simple ways to keep your website safe and secure

-Now that we’ve looked at the most common security threats, let’s look at how to make a website secure.
+Now that we’ve looked at the most common security threats, let’s look at how to secure a website.